 Not all customers are created equal.
 Some generate more revenue and some require support more often than others.
 However, support is equally important for all of them.
 That’s why we’ll discuss how self service technologies can have a positive impact on any business and we’ll focus on the example of IC makers.

-Specifically, this problem has been magnified in the past years for manufacturers of Integrated Circuits (IC).
+This problem has been magnified in the past years for manufacturers of Integrated Circuits (IC).
 ICs have a wide range of applications.
 The IC market has seen an influx of engineers and electronics enthusiasts that don’t necessarily have the required level of expertise in IC applications.
 This is why customers often require and rely on customer support to configure the products they’ve bought or to troubleshoot their compatibility with already existing equipment.

 When it comes to customer support, IC makers face a big challenge.
 Customer support is not free.
 It costs money and resources that the company could re-allocate elsewhere if the need for customer support wasn’t so extensive.